jianostack/jianostack.github.io/DevOps/create/aws-lambda-outbound-internet.md

 ## NAT gateway
 Create a NAT gateway:
-- Assign it to a single public subnet
+- Assign it to a single subnet
 - Connectivity type is public
 - Assign an Elastic IP to it

-We’re going to add it to your private subnets route table later.

-## Public subnets
-These public two subnets are connected to the load balancer and share the same route table.

-Add the NAT gateway to the route table:

-10.0.0.0/8 (Destination) nat (Target)

-The Internet Gateway and local routes should already be there.

 ## Private subnet
-We will need to create two additional private subnets (no internet gateway, a route to the NAT Gateway).
+We will need to create two additional private subnets.

 In the shared route table you need this NAT gateway route: